udemyDevops/CI-CD-with-Jenkins/Agent-Node-Slave/readme.md

     - click on `save`

 * Now in Jenkins dashboard --> manage jenkins --> Nodes --> click on the newly added node --> log (can see the agent connection status)

+### Using the Node

+#### Freestyle job to run on the node/agent
+* Jenkins Dashboard --> click on '+ New Item' --> give a name and select item type as 'freestyle project' (for practice) --> ok -->
+    - under **General** --> tick the box for `Restrict where this project can be run` (available for freestyle) --> for Label expression, give the label used for node/agent
+    - Under **source code management** --> select Git --> Repository URL (https://github.com/hkhcoder/vprofile-project) and branch as 'atom' (for this exercise)
+    - Under **Build steps** --> Add build step --> select `Invoke top-level Maven targets`
+        - Maven version --> choose the maven tool (eg: maven3.9) installed in Jenkins --> manage jenkins --> Tools
+            > we can select 'default' if maven is installed in the node.
+(In both cases, JDK should have been installed in the node for the maven to work).
+If the Maven is not installed in the node and we select default for maven version then the job fails as it will be running on the node/agent which do not have maven and the 'mvn install' command as per the build steps will fail.
+        - Goals --> install
+        > Build steps configured above will run the 'mvn install' command
+    - click on `Save`
+    - `Build now` --> to run the job

+#### Pipeline code to run on the node/agent
+* Pipeline code using the agent/node label [_sample Jenkinsfile_](Jenkinsfile), update the values before using this file.

+* In Jenkins --> `+ New Item` --> Give a name and select item type as `pipeline` and click ok
+    - Under Pipeline --> Definition --> Pipeline script --> paste the pipeline script
+    - save --> build now